Adaptive Acceleration Without Strong Convexity Priors Or Restarts: Local Acceleration

-To prove \cref{thm:la-main}, we first consider the simplified case where \(f\) is quadratic, and then analyze the general case by showing it is a perturbation of the quadratic case.
-To this end, we use the fact established by \cref{thm:gc-main} that the iterates of \cref{alg:nag-free} converge to \(x^{\star}\) at a rate no worse than that of gradient descent, regardless of the initial point \(x_{0}\).
+To prove \cref{thm:la}, we first consider the simplified case where \(f\) is quadratic, and then analyze the general case as a perturbation of the quadratic case.
+To this end, we use the fact established by \cref{thm:gc} that the iterates of \cref{alg:nag-free} converge to \(x^{\star}\) at a rate no worse than that of gradient descent, regardless of the initial point \(x_{0}\).
 By that we mean